-isk of improper disposal of solar vanels at their end of life Need to raise community awareness on electrical hazards and health and safety concerns, as well as proper maintenance of solar panels Need to raise community awareness on proper disposal of solar panels, specifically avoiding disposal of panels near bodies of water.
-See Annex 2 ECOP. - EG O' hi - (c - m - su Cocupational health and safety (OHS): Lack of relevant Personal Protective quipment (PPE) will increase the risk if workers exposure to construction lazards Risk of fall while working at heights construction/renovation of buildings) Risk of accidents from being struck of machinery or moving equipment Exposed or faulty electrical devices luch as cables, cords, hand tools, can lose a serious risk to workers - Contractor shall provide relevant PPE for all workers based on the work requirements. - Workers shall maintain the PPE properly and replacing them with the damaged ones. - Workers working at heights shall be provided with fall preventing devices. - Flag operators will be provided to each moving equipment operator to guide the movement of equipment.
-The operators will be provided with relevant safety equipment and training by the contractor - Contractor shall check all electrical cords, cables and hand power tools for frayed or exposed cords, shall mark all energized electrical devices and lines with warning signs, and conduct isolation procedure for electrical work. - Contractor will provide OHS trainings to contracted workers and community workers. - SSC - in - di w R anitation: Improper siting of latrines near water ources resulting in contamination Bad odours and mosquito breeding of damaged latrine pits Lack of drainage around water distribution points may result in water-borne diseases Proper siting and recommended design considerations outlined in the ECOP in Annex 2.
+Risk of improper disposal of solar panels at their end of life Need to raise community awareness on electrical hazards and health and safety concerns, as well as proper maintenance of solar panels Need to raise community awareness on proper disposal of solar panels, specifically avoiding disposal of panels near bodies of water.
+See Annex 2 ECOP.
+Occupational health and safety (OHS): - Lack of relevant Personal Protective Equipment (PPE) will increase the risk of workers exposure to construction hazards - Risk of fall while working at heights (construction/renovation of buildings) - Risk of accidents from being struck of machinery or moving equipment - Exposed or faulty electrical devices such as cables, cords, hand tools, can pose a serious risk to workers Contractor shall provide relevant PPE for all workers based on the work requirements.
+Workers shall maintain the PPE properly and replacing them with the damaged ones.
+Workers working at heights shall be provided with fall preventing devices.
+Flag operators will be provided to each moving equipment operator to guide the movement of equipment.
+The operators will be provided with relevant safety equipment and training by the contractor Contractor shall check all electrical cords, cables and hand power tools for frayed or exposed cords, shall mark all energized electrical devices and lines with warning signs, and conduct isolation procedure for electrical work.
+Contractor will provide OHS trainings to contracted workers and community workers. - : : : : : : Sanitation: - Improper siting of latrines near water sources resulting in contamination - Bad odours and mosquito breeding in damaged latrine pits - Lack of drainage around water distribution points may result in water-borne diseases Risk to natural resources from Proper siting and recommended design considerations outlined in the ECOP in Annex 2.
 Proper construction of sub structure will minimize possibilities of damaged latrines.
 In accordance with recommended design considerations outlined in the ECOP in Annex 2.
-ICRC re esources Community health and safety impacts, and exposure to work hazards will promote efficient and sustainable use if resources, including raw materials, to the extent possible. - Community health and safety impacts/risks will be managed through the implementation of the Code of Conduct outlined in the LMP, the ESMP or the ECOP as outlined by the screening process. - Contractors will ensure that access to the construction site is restricted and sign-posted - Contractors will keep construction sites tidy and all activities, material and machinery contained within an area that is as small as possible.
-Clear and clean site weekly.
+ICRC excessive extraction of water resources Community health and safety impacts, and exposure to work hazards will promote efficient and sustainable use if resources, including raw materials, to the extent possible. - Community health and safety impacts/risks will be managed through the implementation of the Code of Conduct outlined in the LMP, the ESMP or the ECOP as outlined by the screening process. - Contractors will ensure that access to the construction site is restricted and sign-posted - Contractors will keep construction sites tidy and all activities, material and machinery contained